ScottishCovidResponse/data_pipeline_api_cpp/README.md

   the key task is the data structure definition for parameter and result

 ## Third-party library selection

++ HDF5: for simulation result packing

+Model input format will be yaml, json or toml will not be used
++ yaml:

 Since download and upload is not part of data pipeline, networking RESTFUL C++ will be removed
 + poco for networking: the only lib I have used,
   other: restfulcpp, etc
   header only: https://github.com/yhirose/cpp-httplib
 + json.hpp header only C++ json: extensible to decode/encode user types
-+ HDF5: for result packing
 + toml11: header only lib: https://github.com/ToruNiina/toml11#converting-a-table

 + csv: header only https://github.com/vincentlaucsb/csv-parser#single-header

 A more advanced C++ lib for data table as in R Table or Pandas.DataFrame
 + [xframe, towards a C++ dataframe](https://medium.com/@johan.mabille/xframe-towards-a-c-dataframe-26e1ccde211b)